oslabs-beta/socketcast/README.md

 ## Create and send Data Streams to Connected Clients
 - Connect a client application by opening a websocket connection to the specified port.
-- Plan out stream organizing messages with delay intervals
+- Open stream planner and construct stream with messages and delays.
+- Send the stream!

 <img
   align="center"